flashbots/mev-explore-public/README.md

 Hey!
 Thanks for your interest in contributing to MEV-Explore.
 MEV-Explore v0 exists thanks to the many community contributors who have participated in it, join us!

-For starters, we recommend you join the [#MEV-Explore channel](link) of our Discord and to check out MEV-Explore's [Metholodogy](https://explore.flashbots.net/methodology) page for an explanation of how we arrived at this dashboard and our data collection process.
+For starters, we recommend you join the [#MEV-Explore channel](link) of our Discord and to check out MEV-Explore's [Data & Metrics](https://explore.flashbots.net/data-metrics) page for an explanation of how we arrived at this dashboard and our data collection process.

 ## Relevant repos to MEV-Explore
 The repos in the Flashbots organization connected to MEV-Explore are the following: